 2.6.1 Determination of Magnesium

-10 ml of the extract was measured into a conical flask for magnesium determination.
+Ten millilitre (10 ml) of the extract was measured into a conical flask for magnesium determination.
 Then 10 ml of ammonia buffer solution was added to the flask.
-1ml of triethanolamine solution was added to the flask and three drops of potassium cyanide was added.
+One (1) ml triethanolamine solution was added to the flask and three drops of potassium cyanide was added.
 Eriochrome Black T was added to the flask respectively and titrated against EDTA solution.

 Magnesium in mg = Titre value of EDTA x 0.243